 - Hold a degree which is equivalent to a UK Bachelor's degree or higher, which was taught or researched in English (UK NARIC evaluation required if not taught in a majority English speaking Country)

 - Have passed a recognized English language test with at least a B1 score Council of Europe’s common European framework for language and learning.

 - Have previously met the English Language requirement during a grant of leave in the UK

 - Qualify under transitional arrangements (this is rare)

-Majority English Language Speaking Countries to meet Tier 2 Visa English language requirements.
+Majority English Language Speaking Countries outside UK to meet Tier 2 Visa English language requirements.

 Antigua and Barbuda